 My sister thinks I’m nuts.
 My friends think I’m developing an addiction.
 Truth be told, I just love writing letters to the kids I sponsor!

 I find writing letters easy and fun, yet I’ve spoken to many sponsors who find it difficult.
-Fancy templates and ease of attaching photos are great, as are dozens of ideas about what to send with your letters.
+Fancy templates and ease of attaching photos are great, as are ideas about what to send with your letters.
 Compassion even has a Pinterest board to collect ideas.
 But all of this doesn’t help if you struggle with finding words and putting them together.

 For sponsors who know the importance of letters but aren’t good with words, encouragement to write can bring on the guilt.
 Feel guilty no more; here is a solution for you!